KCCoders/flutter-quizzler/README.md

-# flutter-quizzler
+# flutter_quizzler

-A quiz game app made with Flutter and Dart
+A quiz application built with Flutter/Dart